robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Right, then!
 Then we’re in the category of: 'learning curve'.
 Not 'catastrophe'.”
 I let that land.
 "Tell me what happened.”

-The words came in a rush—finding the perfume vial, how it reminded her of me so much it hurt, how she’d clung to that memory and then, how it had been spoiled.
+The words came in a rush — finding the perfume vial, how it reminded her of me so much it hurt, how she’d clung to that memory and then, how it had been spoiled.
 Her voice thinned.
 When she looked back at me, her eyes were wet.

 "You do know what the name means, don't you?"
 I said.